panda-re/panda/panda/plugins/file_taint/USAGE.md

 * Tainting some encrypted file to see where the decryption algorithm is (using `tainted_instr`)
 * Tracking the liveness of each byte of some input file using `dead_data`

 To effectively use taint, you will also need some mechanism for *querying* taint on some data at some point in the replay.
-Some plugins available for this are `tainted_instr` and `tainted_branch`.
+Some plugins available for this are `tainted_instr`, `tainted_branch`, and `dead_data`.

 Arguments
 ---------

-* `filename`: string, required.
+* `filename`: string, defaults to "abc123".
 The filename we want to taint.
-Full paths are supported, but on Windows there are some limitations.

-   The matching algorithm looks for the last instance of this parameter in the filename of files that are being read.
-If an instance is found, it must fill out the rest of the string to be considered a match.
-The following are examples.
-Say I want to taint "/home/panda/test".
-Then the following filenames can be searched for to match "/home/panda/test":

-    * "test"
-    * "panda/test"
-    * "/home/panda/test"
-    * "nda/test"
-    * ... and more

-    For Windows paths, be sure to escape backslashes if you're using bash.
-Alternatively, you may surround the entire path in single quotes.

 * `pos`: boolean, defaults to false.
 Enables use of positional labels.
 I.e. the file offset where the data were read from is used as their initial taint label.
+* `notaint`: boolean: whether to actually do any tainting.
+This option is useful because we can run `file_taint` without taint to find out when the first use of the file in the replay is, and then re-run it with the `first_instr` option to turn on taint just before the file is opened.
+This can dramatically speed up the process, since running with taint enabled (even if nothing is tainted) can be very slow.
 * `max_num_labels` ulong, defaults to 1000000.
 How many labels to apply to input bytes.
 The default value corresponds to a roughly 1MB chunk of the file.
 * `start`: ulong, the first offset in the file to label.
 * `end`: ulong, the last offset in the file to label.
-* `label`: the uniform label to use if positional taint is off (defaults to 0xF11E).
-* `verbose`: enables some extra output for debugging, sanity checks.
-* `pread_bits_64`: Treat the offset passed to pread as a 64-bit signed integer (Linux specific).
-If the binary under analysis was compiled with _FILE_OFFSET_BITS=64, then its possible that this flag needs to be set.
-See: https://www.gnu.org/software/libc/manual/html_node/I_002fO-Primitives.html
+* `first_instr`: uint64, defaults to 0.
+The instruction count at which we should enable taint.
+To find out what instruction count that is, you can run with `notaint` as described above.

 Dependencies
 ------------